CRISES IN THE CAPITALIST SYSTEM

 MUST READ

-Draw a sketch map of East Africa showing the famous historical sites.
-Explain the importance of historical sites.
+Draw a sketch map of East Africa showing the famous historical sites and their importance.

 Show the Illegitimacy of the so called 'Legitimate trade'.